 Often used in blues and folk music, the harmonica is a simple wind instrument often used to accompany singing.
 Bob Dylan, Stevie Wonder and Sonny Boy Williamson are just a few big names to have mastered the instrument.

 Also known as a mouth organ, the harmonica contains reeds that produce different notes depending on their length.
 They’re lightweight and usually inexpensive, but if you have the skill, it would more than hold up in a jam session.

-One of the great examples of the harmonica in jazz is legendary European musician Toots Thielemans.
+One of the great examples of jazz harmonica players is legendary European musician Toots Thielemans.

 Looking for more?